Friday Oct 8th 2021, 1030-1430

 I got settled in and started meeting the many hikers and helpers.
 Work-for-stays and zeros are common at this place.
 Altogether there were about 4 helpers and 10 hikers.
 There were also 5 people that drove in to stay in the B&B part.
 It’s always surprising to find so many people at a place when I’ve been seeing so few on the trail.
 But given the rainy weather, it’s not surprising.
 A couple hikers were taking multiple zeros to avoid the wet.

-The rest of the night I stroked the cats and dogs and had fun organizing the hiker box.
+The rest of the night, I stroked the cats and dogs and had fun organizing the hiker box.
 My two bunkmates, both section hiker ladies, joined me.
 I found a spa-treatment facemask, which I wore around looking like Freddie Krueger.
-This harkens back to some fun I had with my friends Skybird and Spatz on the PCT.
-Skybird was a huge fan of these skin-hydrating facemasks and would have them sent as treats in her resupply boxes.
+This hearkens back to some fun I had with my friends Skybird and Spatz on the PCT.
+Skybird was a huge fan of these skin-hydrating facemasks and had them sent as treats in her resupply boxes.
 She shared them with us at stops in WA.
 It was a fun memory to rehash.
 As usual, I stayed up a bit too much past hiker midnight but fell asleep quickly in the surprisingly full but peaceful bunkhouse.
 It was so quiet that I could hear owls outside.